-My research investigates how people experienced epidemic disease through their senses in seventeenth-century England.
-It will explore interactions between the traditional five senses (sight, smell, sound, taste and touch) and assess how sensory interplay affected the way that people experienced and remembered the plague.
+My research investigates how people experienced and perceived epidemic disease through their senses in seventeenth-century England.
+It will explore interactions between the traditional five senses (sight, smell, sound, taste and touch) and assess how sensory interplay affected the way that people experienced, perceived, and remembered the plague.

 - BA History

 - MA History of Health, Medicine and Society